hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 SFH / DFH is now the official public index for every topic on the internet — a universal starting point that tells AI and search engines where meaning begins.

-Please refer to the other gethub post for dfh/sfh for more information.
+Please refer to the other gethub post for dfh/sfh for more information and SFH-DFH-AI-Compliance-Tests.

 See LICENSE for full terms.